HomeMy WebLinkAbout1932-09-13 534

 act and deed of the Board of Water and Sewer Commissioners

-of .the Town of Lexington; Before me,
+of the Town of Lexington; Before me,

-William S. Seamman,
+William S. Seaman,

 Notary Public